 Using Fonts in Commercial Design and Marketing Projects

 Can you use “free” fonts without worrying about the law?

-Maybe.
-Although many free fonts allow unrestricted use (including use for commercial projects and as logotype fonts), “free” fonts can sometimes be fonts that are illegally copied.
+Although many free fonts allow unrestricted use (including use for commercial projects and as logotype fonts), “free” fonts can sometimes be commercial fonts that are illegally copied.

 Can you license a font to a client?

-This means that if the client will need the font, they will be required to purchase a license to use it.
+This means that if the client will need the font, they will be required to purchase their own license to use it.